Restriction Enzyme Digestion/Polymerase Chain Reaction/Fragment Analysis

 - Fetal specimens are not accepted

-Females typically have two copies of the X chromosome with one copy randomly inactivated by lyonization early in embryonic development.
-In each somatic cell, either the paternally inherited X chromosome or the maternally inherited X chromosome is inactivated, which silences gene expression of most genes on that chromosome.
-Identification of nonrandom, or skewed, X chromosome inactivation (XCI) patterns in females may assist in evaluation of X-linked disorders.
-For example, the expression of X-linked disease in a female may depend on whether the X chromosome with the disease-causing variant is preferentially activated or silenced.
-Females with a pathogenic variant in an X-linked recessive gene may develop manifestations of the disorder if the X chromosome harboring the variant is preferentially active.
+Females typically have two copies of the X chromosome, with one copy randomly inactivated by lyonization early in embryonic development, which allows females to produce the same amount of gene products from X-linked genes as males.
+In each somatic cell, either the paternally inherited X chromosome or the maternally inherited X chromosome is inactivated.
+The majority of genes on the inactivated chromosome are silenced, and many of the CpG islands are methylated.
+Identification of nonrandom, or skewed, X-chromosome inactivation (XCI) patterns in females may assist in evaluation of X-linked disorders.
 XCI analysis may be useful to help determine pathogenicity of variants detected in X-linked genes.
-Nonrandom XCI is often defined as a ratio of active to inactive X chromosome of 80:20 or greater.
+Nonrandom XCI is defined as a ratio of active to inactive X chromosome greater than 85:15.

 Physiology

-- Preferential inactivation of either the paternally or maternally derived X chromosome produces a nonrandom pattern of XCI
+- Preferential inactivation of either the paternally or maternally derived X chromosome produces a nonrandom pattern of XCI, which can result from:

 - Secondary cell selection in women who are heterozygous for X-chromosome rearrangements